ATK sign Fiji striker Roy Krishna

-Two-time Indian Super League champions ATK on Tuesday announced the signing of Fiji striker Roy Krishna for the upcoming football season.
+Former champions ATK on Tuesday unveiled Fijian forward Roy Krishna as their first International signing for the next Indian Super League season.

-In 2018-2019 A-League season, Krishna was Golden Boot winner and was also awarded the Johnny Warren Medal for his performances.
+In 2018-2019 A-League season, Krishna won the golden boot and was also awarded the Johnny Warren medal for his performances.

-"Roy Krishna is our first international striker signing of the season.
-He is a prolific striker with leadership skills under his belt.
-He will add attack and variety to the team and his confidence will give an edge.
-I am very happy to have him in ATK," ATK head coach Antonio Habas said in a statement.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)